e-Signatures & Digital signatures

 An important aspect of a key hierarchy is that the master key can decrypt all the other keys, and therefore (indirectly) all of the data.
 To protect a master key while keeping it accessible and available when needed, Penneo uses the AWS CloudHSM service that stores the encryption keys in an HSM (Hardware Security Module), purpose-built hardware designed to protect sensitive data.
 The HSM provides physical and logical protection for cryptographic key material and meets the most stringent security standards, offering a high safety level for the key and the data it encrypts.

 A key hierarchy provides three major benefits:

-- It allows the segmentation of the data that needs to be protected by encrypting different data using separate encryption keys instead of having all data encrypted using a single key.
+1. It allows the segmentation of the data that needs to be protected by encrypting different data using separate encryption keys instead of having all data encrypted using a single key.
 These separate data encryption keys and the data they protect can be managed independently.
-Consequently, in the event that a user loses the data key, the data encrypted with other data keys remains protected and this limits the potential impact of losing a key to data protected with that key.
+Consequently, if a user loses the data key, the data encrypted with other data keys remains protected, limiting the potential impact of losing a key to data protected with that key.

-- It allows to minimize the amount of plaintext key material that needs to be protected since only the master key must to be stored in plaintext; it’s undoubtably easier to provide strong protection and restrict access to one key rather than many keys.
+2. It allows us to minimize the amount of plaintext key material that needs to be protected since only the master key must be stored in plaintext; it’s undoubtedly easier to provide strong protection and restrict access to one key rather than many keys.